Droopy Eyelids; Ptosis

 Who performs the surgery?

 Patients are most commonly treated by ophthalmic plastic and reconstructive surgeons who specialize in diseases and problems of the eyelids, tear drain, and orbit (the area around the eye).
 You should look for a doctor who has completed an American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) fellowship.
 This indicates your surgeon is not only a board certified ophthalmologist, but also has had extensive training in ophthalmic plastic surgery.
 When you are ready, you will be in experienced hands.
-Your surgery will be in the surgeon’s office, an outpatient facility, or at a hospital depending on your surgical needs.
 Dr. Landa is a board certified ophthalmologist and has completed an American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS) fellowship.